 Disclaimer: Please do not consider any information on this page or website as expert advice.
 Always seek expert advice before using any of our products or caring for any pets or plants.

-All photo's in this section are for promotional purposes only and are NOT the actual birds for sale.
-The actual birds for sale may look significantly different or may even be a different breed to the birds pictured here.
+All photos in this section are for promotional purposes only and are NOT the actual birds for sale.
+The actual birds for sale may look significantly different or may even be a different breed from the birds pictured here.

 Frequently Asked Questions: